Speakeasy Logo

 Skip to Content

-Mutual TLS Security Scheme in OpenAPI
+The Mutual TLS security scheme in OpenAPI

 Mutual TLS (mTLS) is a security protocol that enhances the security of API communication by requiring both the client and server to authenticate each other using digital certificates.
 This two-way authentication ensures that only trusted parties can establish a connection, providing an additional layer of security.